floklimm/shinyTutorial/shinyTutorial.md

  })
 ```

 > Visualise your first network with this small example graph.
 You can zoom in and out and also drag nodes around.
+This code needs to be in the SERVER file.
+> You will also need to uncomment the second tab in the UI file.

 Constructing a network from the publication data, is a bit more involved: